 Perfect for collectors and historical enthusiasts, our Regimental Kukri abounds with old-world style and authenticity.
 It utilizes full-tang steel construction with a high-polished 12-3/4" kukri blade.
 The hardwood handle is accented with brass fittings for an aged, antiquated look and feel.
 The embellished leather scabbard houses the blade and two matching 4" tools—a small cutting knife and a miniature sharpening steel/fire starter.
 It's a capable size at 18" overall.

-Colombian Survival Bolo Machete With Heavy Duty Nylon Belt Sheath
+USMC Desert Sand Kukri Machete with Heavy Duty Nylon Sheath

 Timber Wolf Heart Of Darkness Kukri Knife With Sheath - Hand-Forged 1055 Carbon Steel Blade, Full-Tang, Wooden Handle Scales - Length 15”